USA Visa Requirements

 Step 3: Your tickets will be issued once this information has been received.

-Step 4: Apply for an electronic authorisation known as ESTA at the US Department of Homeland Security ESTA website.
+Step 4: Apply for an Electronic System for Travel Authorization (ESTA) at the US Customs and Border Protection ESTA website.
 You can do this at any time before you travel.

 Secure Flight and Advance Passenger Information Programs